Flash flooding sweeps Arizona; 1 rafter dead in Grand Canyon

 Baird said the park will help the other rafters who want to cut their trip short get off the river, she said.

-The flood hit the camp set up about 40 miles (64 kilometers) downstream from where the rafts launched at Lees Ferry near the Arizona-Utah state line.
+The flood hit the camp set up about 40 miles (64 kilometers) downstream from where the rafts launched at Lees Ferry near the Arizona-Utah state line, turning the normally greenish-colored river into a muddy brown.
 Forecasters had issued a flash flood watch for the area Wednesday, but it's not clear whether the rafting guides were aware.

 Radar showed about an inch (2.5 centimeters) of rain along that stretch of the Colorado River, according to the National Weather Service.